Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 How to Combine Two Markets in One Trip

 Trying to do all three in one trip is too ambitious for kids.
 Pick two.
-Our recommended combinations:
+Recommended combinations:

 The Classic European Combo: Strasbourg + Budapest (10 days)